close Business Finance Invest Bullets Most Viewed

 Now, the government can borrow from several sources - from people, from private investors, foreign countries, etc. However, in times of crisis, nobody is really willing to lend.
 So, now what?

-The government knocks on the door of the ' lender of last resort ' - the RBI.
+The government knocks on the door of the 'lender of last resort'—the RBI.
 However, borrowing from the RBI is not like borrowing from others.
 People lend you the money they've saved, the money that was already in the system.
 But if the RBI wants to lend, it has to print new money, like money that didn't exist 10 minutes ago!
-And this is termed as 'Monetizing the deficit'.
+This is called 'Monetizing the deficit'.

 The thing is, this increases the money in circulation.
 And why is it exactly a pain point, you ask?